Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 The Rocky Mountain Flight Training Center (RMFTC) is a FAA Part 141 Flight and Ground School.
 Located at Peterson Space Force Base (adjoining the Colorado Springs Municipal Airport, Colorado Springs, Colorado), it is part of the 21st Space Wing’s Mission Support Group and is operated for the benefit of its members.

 RMFTC’s highly-experienced instructors and superbly-maintained equipment ensure airworthy aircraft and exemplary flight training.
-To insure safety and excellence, RMFTC complies with US Space Force Instructions, Space Command Directives, Federal Aviation Administration (FAA) Regulations, and Veterans Administration and State of Colorado Educational regulations.
+To ensure safety and excellence, RMFTC complies with US Space Force Instructions, Space Command Directives, Federal Aviation Administration (FAA) Regulations, Veterans Administration, and State of Colorado Educational regulations.

 This publication is a “living document,” subject to change.
 Its purpose is to inform current and prospective RMFTC members about the basics of the RMFTC.
 This information is focused around the six timeless questions: WHO?
 WHAT?
 WHERE?
 WHEN?
 WHY?
 And HOW?